captainNerdBeard/captainNerdBeard.github.io/_posts/2025-01-29-how-hard-could-it-be.md

 ---
-title: How hard could it be?
+title: How difficult could it be?
 date: 2025-01-29 14:00:00 +000
 categories: [Stairs]
 tags: [fundraising, update, video] # TAG names should always be lowercase